A global Summit dedicated to regenerating cities, from the neighborhood up

 UrbanLab gets you out of the classroom and into the field with your choice of two day-long mobile workshops.
 Choose the one that piques your interest.
 (Lab coats optional.)

 One of Washington DC’s untold success stories is how community leaders have achieved social inclusion while transforming its most significant African-American neighborhood.
-Historically referred to as “Black Broadway,” U Street was the home to a vibrant music culture of theater and jazz and remains one of the city’s most inclusive cultural centers.
-In 1968, U Street suffered from riots, arson, disinvestment, drugs to becoming, in 2000s, a neighborhood attractive to investors, which ushered a new set of challenges.
+Historically referred to as “Black Broadway,” U Street was the home to a vibrant culture of theater and jazz and remains one of the city’s most inclusive cultural centers.
+Beginning with the riots of 1968, U Street suffered from arson, disinvestment, and drugs.
+The street remained culturally vibrant, however, and beginning in the 2000s, it became attractive to investors, which ushered a new set of challenges.
 Community leaders, catalyzed by the U Street metro opening in 1991, have prioritized socially equitable redevelopment and preservation of U Street’s historical culture.
 As a result, the U Street corridor is now home to many small businesses, nearby outdoor parks and gardens, affordable housing, cultural landmarks, and sustainability initiatives.
-Join us as we explore the history of one of DCs most unique neighborhoods, exploring neighborhood change through the lens of the people living and working there: a story of music, rapid change, and equitable regeneration.
+Join us as we explore the history of one of DCs most unique neighborhoods, exploring neighborhood change through the lens of the people living and working there: a story of rapid change and equitable regeneration.

-How can smart technologies enhance the environmental performance of a city, and make it more competitive, too?
+How can smart technologies enhance the environmental performance of a city and make it more competitive too?
 Does application at the district scale provide new opportunities or advantages?
 How can neighbors help build a smart neighborhood?
-Smart technologies have been applied to master planning, intelligent transportation, energy modeling, building energy efficiency, green space planning and data management.
-We’ll explore these applications through case studies, from Hartford, CT to the “wired” city of Dubai.
+Smart technologies have been applied to master planning, intelligent transportation, energy modeling, building energy efficiency, green space planning, and data management.
+We’ll explore these applications through case studies, from the smart technology in Charlotte to the “wired” city of Dubai.
 Find out how to use the smart technology available today to make strategic and tactical decisions to integrate smart infrastructure throughout the built environment and how to translate that to the scale of the neighborhood.
-Help us develop a Smart Neighborhood approach by using Target Cities case studies as a proving ground.
-Identify the unique opportunities and smart solutions that the neighborhood offers and translate that to a new set of strategies and tools for use across the country.
+Help us develop a Smart Neighborhood approach by using an EcoDistrict Target City case study as a proving ground.

+Got a sharing challenge in your community?
+Then join us for a “sharing clinic” where participants can brainstorm solutions with the experts.
 The sharing movement is changing the face of our streets and neighborhoods.
 The rise of sharing challenges our ideas of ownership and consumption, vocation and recreation, how we travel and how we build our neighborhoods.
-Enabled by new technology, people are collaborating on housing, transportation, food, and financing solutions that benefit the environment, their community and their pocketbooks.
-This studio will explore the big issues of the sharing economy and how it relates to our cities and neighborhoods, as well as dive into the nuts and bolts of how it’s happening on the ground across the country.
+Enabled by new technology, people are collaborating on housing, transportation, food, and financing solutions that benefit the environment, their communities and their pocketbooks.
+This studio will explore the big issues of the sharing economy and also dive into the nuts and bolts of how it’s happening on the ground.

 Author, Happy City